 The basement of Edwardian residences still remained utilitarian, containing electrical and mechanical rooms, cold cellars, and utility rooms.
 Unlike the stacked stone foundations of Victorian dwellings which were prone to leak, and collected coal dust, brick became the material of choice which meant dampness and moisture could be better controlled.
 Basements also started becoming higher, and having direct access to outside often from a separate side entrance (which is how help came and went), so they offered greater functionality.
 Washrooms and laundry rooms begin appearing in the basements of Edwardian residences, as well as additional rooms for whatever needs the household might have.

 While all period homes have "that" intangible quality of character, the Edwardian home is refreshing in its subtle shifts in design.
 They mark how society - and homeowners - began to evolve towards comfort and convenience.
 Their hallmark of elegance, generous proportions, and their solid crafted construction are testaments to why these homes are so sought-after.

 I absolutely loved my new listing A Heart-Grabbing Edwardian Manse On Markham Street, offered at $1,689,000 but now SOLD!
-Its a sublime example of the comfort and status that domestic Edwardian architecture affords, representing many of the coveted features that Edwardian design offers: a generous lot with privacy (including a 2car garage with an as-of-right laneway housing opportunity), defined but large well-proportioned spaces (5bed+office, 3.5 baths); character details including pockets French doors, bejeweled stained glass; magnificent wood paneling, banisters, and railings; coved plaster ceilings plus trim and more!
+Its a sublime example of the comfort and status that domestic Edwardian architecture affords, representing many of the coveted features that Edwardian design offers: a generous lot with privacy (including a 2car garage with an as-of-right laneway housing opportunity), defined but large well-proportioned spaces (5bed+office, 3.5 baths); character details including pockets French doors, bejewelled stained glass; magnificent wood panelling, banisters, and railings; coved plaster ceilings plus trim and more!

 Curious about Toronto's aging housing stock?
 Here are a few helpful pieces: